 Remove the Electronics

-The way in which we go about coating the cavities with aluminum will vary from guitar to guitar.
-There are so many different pickup configurations and ways to route the guitar that it is difficult to say precisely how you will go about it.
-The first thing we’ll need to do in any case is to remove the pickups and electronics so we can get in there and coat the surfaces with aluminum foil.
+How to coat cavities with aluminum will vary from guitar to guitar.
+Since there are so many different pickup configurations and ways to route the guitar, it’s difficult to find a one-size-fits-all approach.
+The first thing you need to do is remove the pickups and electronics to coat the surfaces with aluminum foil.

 If your guitar does not have all of its electronics attached to the pickguard, you will need to remove them to expose the cavity.